MDSArobotics07/Ultrasonic-Sensor/README.md

 # Ultrasonic Sensor Project 🦇📏

-This **Ultrasonic Sensor** project uses echolocation—like a bat—to measure distance, detect motion, and trigger responses.
+This Ultrasonic Sensor project uses echolocation—like a bat—to measure distance, detect motion, and trigger responses.
 Using an ultrasonic sensor, it emits sound waves and listens for echoes to determine how far away an object is.
-Depending on distance, it can light up an RGB LED, play a sound with a piezo buzzer, or respond to a push button input.
-It's a great way to explore how sensors interact with output components in real time.
+Depending on the distance, it can light up an RGB LED, play a sound with a piezo buzzer, or respond to a push button input.
+It’s a great way to explore how sensors interact with output components in real time.

 ---